Julie H. Jones

 - Represented TPG in the sale of Par Pharmaceuticals to Endo International.

-- Represented Thomas H. Lee Partners in its $750 million acquisition of Curo Health Services, a leading hospice care provider.
+- Represented Thomas H. Lee Partners in its acquisition of Curo Health Services, a leading hospice care provider.

 - Represented TPG in its acquisition of Arden Group.

 - Represented TPG in its investment in Advent Software, Inc.

 - Represented Taylor Morrison, one of the largest public homebuilders in North America, in its IPO.

 - Represented Avaya, Inc. in its bond exchange offer and proposed IPO.

 - Represented LPL Financial, the nation’s largest independent broker-dealer network, in its IPO, believed to be the largest U.S. IPO of 2010 for a private equity portfolio company.